 Thoughtful investment in Oregon’s child care system will:

 - Allow more Oregon moms to be economically secure, so they can support their families and stay out of poverty

 - Help Oregon’s child care workforce (who do the valuable work that makes all other work possible) maintain financial stability for themselves and their own families

 - Make sure all children receive care that’s affordable, quality, and appropriate for their family, strengthening their long-term educational, health, and economic outcomes

-In 2021, Family Forward and the Child Care for Oregon coalition worked to pass HB 3073.
-This is a historic and landmark victory, and a critical first step in building the type of system we really want to see: one that prioritizes the needs of BIPOC providers, families, and kids and ensures that every Oregon family has access to high quality, affordable, and culturally relevant child care, and that every child care provider is paid a wage that reflects the essential work they do.
+In 2021 and 2022, Family Forward and the Child Care for Oregon coalition worked to pass HB 3073, HB 4005, and a historic $100 million investment in child care.
+These landmark victory, and a critical first step in building the type of system we really want to see: one that prioritizes the needs of BIPOC providers, families, and kids and ensures that every Oregon family has access to high quality, affordable, and culturally relevant child care, and that every child care provider is paid a wage that reflects the essential work they do.

 Hundreds of mothers, caregivers, and child care providers have came together to pass this bill and demand change.
 Together, we’re building the universal, publicly-funded child care system in Oregon that we want to see: one that is equitable, affordable, culturally-relevant, inclusive, developmentally-appropriate, safe, community-led, and which values caregivers and child care providers and pays them for the essential work they do.

 Learn more and get involved: childcarefororegon.org